-For expert insight, we spoke with top real estate agent Justin Willard who works with 87% more single-family homes than the average agent in Pembroke Pines, FL.
-He advised us that these eight home upgrades will lower your energy bills today and increase your home sale earnings tomorrow.
+For expert insight, we spoke with top real estate agent Justin Willard who works with 87% more single-family homes than the average agent in Pembroke Pines, Florida.
+Focusing on these eight home upgrades will lower your energy bills today and increase your home sale earnings tomorrow.

 1. Upgrade to double-pane windows